 The colorful murals portray aspects of Santa Barbara’s history.
 You see Chumash natives meeting the Spanish ships, thriving cattle ranches, and even Peter Pan, a homage to the original movie (look at a corner mural near the windows.)

 Explore Downtown Santa Barbara on Two Wheels

-Cycling with your teens in downtown Santa Barbara is a fun way to see the city.
+Cycling with your teens downtown is a fun way to see the city, especially if you only have one day in Santa Barbara.
 A designated bike lane runs along State Street from Stearns Wharf to West Constance Avenue.